 IPv6 prefix lists are used to specify certain prefixes or a range of prefixes that must be matched before a permit or deny statement can be applied.
-Two operand keywords can be used to designate a range of prefix lengths to ler us ip ca to be matched.
+Two operand keywords can be used to designate a range of prefix lengths to be matched.
 A prefix length of less than, or equal to, a value is configured with the le keyword.
 A prefix length greater than, or equal to, a value is specified using the ge keyword.
 The ge and le keywords can be used to specify the range of the prefix length to be matched in more detail than the usual ipv6-prefix/prefix-length argument.
-For a candidate prefix to match against a prefix list entry three conditions can exist: • The candidate prefix must match the specified prefix list and prefix length entry. • The value of the optional le keyword specifies the range of allowed prefix lengths from the prefix-length argument up to, and including, the value of the le keyword. • The value of the optional ge keyword specifies the range of allowed prefix lengths from the value of the ge keyword up to, and including, 128.

-T he first condition must match before the other conditions take effect.
-Ai sp va m n exact match is assumed when the ge or le keywords are not specified.
-If only one keyword operand is ecified then the condition for that keyword is applied, and the other condition is not applied.
-The prefix-length lue must be less than the ge value.
-The ge value must be less than, or equal to, the le value.
-The le value ust be less than or equal to 128.
-Ev an very IPv6 prefix list, including prefix lists that do not have any permit and deny condition statements, has implicit deny any any statement as its last match condition.
-Tl the following example denies all routes with a prefix of $::/0$ .
-Rc Tl nuter(config)# ipv6 prefix-list abc deny ::/0 ne following example permits the prefix 2002::/16: Rc Tl up buter (config) # ipv6 prefix-list abc permit 2002::/16 the following example shows how to specify a group of prefixes to accept any prefixes from prefix 5F00::/48 to and including prefix 5F00::/64.
-Rc Tl nuter(config)# ipv6 prefix-list abc permit 5F00::/48 le 64 ne following example denies prefix lengths greater than 64 bits in routes that have the prefix 2001:0DB8::/64.
-Rc Tl nuter(config)# ipv6 prefix-list abc permit 2001:0DB8::/64 le 128 ne following example permits mask lengths from 32 to 64 bits in all address space.
-Rc Tl buter(config)# ipv6 prefix-list abc permit ::/0 ge 32 le 64 ne following example denies mask lengths greater than 32 bits in all address space.
-Rc Tł nuter(config)# ipv6 prefix-list abc deny ::/0 ge 32 The following example denies all routes with a prefix of 2002::/128.
-Rc Tl nuter (config) # ipv6 prefix-list abc deny 2002::/128 ne following example permits all routes with a prefix of ::/0.
-Rc puter(config)# ipv6 prefix-list abc permit ::/0
+For a candidate prefix to match against a prefix list entry three conditions can exist: • The candidate prefix must match the specified prefix list and prefix length entry. • The value of the optional le keyword specifies the range of allowed prefix lengths from the prefix-length argument up to, and including, the value of the le keyword. • The value of the optional ge keyword specifies the range of allowed prefix lengths from the value of the ge keyword up to, and including, 128. ote The first condition must match before the other conditions take effect.
+An exact match is assumed when the ge or le keywords are not specified.
+If only one keyword operand is specified then the condition for that keyword is applied, and the other condition is not applied.
+The prefix-length value must be less than the ge value.
+The ge value must be less than or equal to 128.
+Every IPv6 prefix list, including prefix lists that do not have any permit and deny condition statements, has an implicit deny any any statement as its last match condition.
+The following example denies all routes with a prefix of ::/0.
+Router(config)# ipv6 prefix-list abc deny ::/0 The following example permits the prefix 2002::/16: Router (config) # ipv6 prefix-list abc permit 2002::/16 The following example shows how to specify a group of prefixes to accept any prefixes from prefix 5F00::/48 up to and including prefix 5F00::/64.
+Router (config) # ipv6 prefix-list abc permit 5F00::/48 le 64 The following example denies prefix lengths greater than 64 bits in routes that have the prefix 2001:0DB8::/64.
+Router (config) # ipv6 prefix-list abc permit 2001:0DB8::/64 le 128 The following example permits mask lengths from 32 to 64 bits in all address space.
+Router (config) # ipv6 prefix-list abc permit ::/0 ge 32 le 64 The following example denies mask lengths greater than 32 bits in all address space.
+Router (config) # ipv6 prefix-list abc deny ::/0 ge 32 The following example denies all routes with a prefix of 2002::/128.
+Router (config) # ipv6 prefix-list abc deny 2002::/128 The following example permits all routes with a prefix of ::/0.
+Router(config)# ipv6 prefix-list abc permit ::/0